Hardik0175/Neural_Net_Project/README.md

 ### It is important to note that the number of testing data has to be kept the same for an interval because we have a predefined number of points on the map which can't be changed.

-Total number of points on the maps are 3975 which can become hotspot.
+The total number of points on the maps is 3975 which can become a hotspot.

 ## Derivation from Confusion Matrix for all the models
 ![Not Found](Images/Confusion_Matrix_Results.PNG)